marsborox/EcostratRefactor/ReadMe.txt

 Interfaces	- we have Interface for button initiation - does not have to be motherClass
 		- its our standard InitiateButton, with playSound bonus

+Player (player Stats new) Subscribbed to events in MyEventManager, is handling all stats / resources / trash....

+SOs 	- there are scriptable obejcts with sets values, 9enum + number0 - used to work over switch statement
+		in GameManager, now based on enum it triggers Event in MyEventManager